What are lugs or lug joints?

-Lugs are connector elements used to transfer structural loads with pins.
+Lug sizing theory is used to design lugs used as connector elements to transfer structural loads with pins.
 Historically, lugs have been over-designed since weight and size requirements were for the most part, unrestricted.
-However, the desire for lightweight structures requires lug joints be designed in an optimized manner that reduces weight while remaining structurally sound.
+However, the desire for lightweight structures requires the lug joint be designed in an optimized manner that reduces weight while remaining structurally sound.
+The need for lightweight structures turned previous cross section lug sizing theory into an technique only useful in civil structures.

 |Double Shear Lug Joint|

-Numerous methods have been devised to calculate lug joint strength.
-The first methods were simple cross sectional area techniques that resulted in robust, but over-designed lugs.
+Numerous lug sizing theories have been devised to calculate lug joint strength.
+The first methods were simple cross sectional area techniques that resulted in robust, but over-designed lug joints.
 In the 1950’s, the work of M. A. Melcon, F. M. Hoblit, and F. P. Cozzone from the Lockheed Aircraft Corporation improved upon the original cross section techniques to utilize efficiency factors that permitted more exact lug allowables.
-The new efficiency factor method produced safe lug joints with reduced weight.
+The new efficiency factor lug design method produced safe lug joints with reduced weight.

 |F. P. Cozzone, M. A. Melcon and F. M. Hoblit Original Bearing Efficiency Curves|

-In 1969, the Air Force Research Laboratory, published a version that did away with specific material curves by relying on easily obtained material properties, including, ultimate strain, ultimate strength to yield strength ratio, and other geometric constants.
+In 1969, the Air Force Research Laboratory published a hybrid lug design method that did away with material specific lug joint failure tests by relying on more easily obtained material properties, including, ultimate strain, ultimate to yield strength ratio, and two dimensional geometric constants.

 |Specially Developed Material Curves for Lug Analysis|